alex-dees/jupyter-hub/README.md

-Notes for deploying JupyterHub to EKS using eksctl.
+Notes for manually deploying JupyterHub to EKS using eksctl.

 ## Install (Windows)